-Non-exclusive licensees cannot dictate their terms and restrict the licensor from granting licences to third parties to use licensed IP rights.
+Non-exclusive licensees cannot dictate their terms in this case and restrict the licensor from granting licences to third parties to use licensed IP rights, since it will be in conflict with the law.

 4. Do any particular competition law implications arise in your jurisdiction from the inclusion of a most-favoured-nation clause in an IP licence?
 If yes, briefly explain these and comment on whether any amendments are required to either of the clauses referred to in Question 3 as a result.